Ian Bell: 2008: South Africa, India and West Indies

 Bell started off this series against South Africa by hitting 199 before being dismissed by Paul Harris, one short of his maiden double century, thus becoming the first Englishman to be dismissed on 199.
 After the initial good start to the tour though, Bell struggled to find form and aside from a 50 in the first innings of the third Test. he did not manage to progress much past the twenties and thirties.
-In the final Test against South Africa he made just 28 runs in the match, being dismissed for 24 in the first innings and just four in the second.
-In the ODI series, he made good scores in the first two matches, hitting 35 in the first match before an unbeaten 28 in the second.
-He made 73 in the first match as England won by 126 runs.
-He was less impressive in the fourth match at Lord's, making just 13.
+He finished the series with 332 at an average of 47.42.
+In the 5-match ODI series that followed, he made 149 runs at 49.66 with a top score of 73 in the third ODI at The Oval.

-He made 25 in the first ODI against India, but was out for one in the second as England lost by 54 runs.
-Bell's highest score of the series came in the third match of the series where he made 46, but England still lost the game by 16 runs on the D/L Method.
+On the tour of India in late 2008, Bell made 84 runs across four ODIs.
 He struggled in the first Test against India, making scores of 17 and seven as England lost the first Test match by 6 wickets.
 The second Test finished in a draw, although Bell again failed to make a substantial score, being dismissed for just one in the first innings before finishing the second innings on 24 not out.

 He suffered similarly in India and the West Indies, and following England's dismissal for 51 in the First Test, in which Bell made just four runs, he was dropped in favour of Owais Shah.